BlaiseKelly/tres_hombres_meteo/README.md

 ![](README_files/figure-commonmark/schools-1.png)

-This repository includes the gpx file recorded on my watch every 15 minutes (whilst on deck).
+This repository includes the gpx file in the data folder recorded on my watch every 15 minutes (whilst on deck).
 The coordinates are imported from this in script 01_download_data.R and used to download data for 8 parameters I thought would be interesting:

 - 10m_u_component_of_wind
 - 10m_v_component_of_wind